Project-MNET/sourcemanager/README.md

 DATABASE_URL=postgresql+psycopg2://{USERNAME}:{PASSWORD}@localhost:5432/flask_db
 ```
-run docker with the command
+Choose a username and a password and insert them into the .env file at POSTGRES_USER={your chosen username} and POSTGRES_PASSWORD={your chosen password}, respectively.
+Make sure to also edit the database URL to include your chosen username and password.

+Run Docker.
 ```
 docker compose up -d
 ```
-This runs docker in the background and then you can start flask from the src directory with:
+This runs Docker in the background.
+Then, you can start flask from the src directory.
 ```
 poetry run flask run
 ```
-The software should automatically create a database in your docker and the tables and create a test column in there.
+The software should automatically create a database in your Docker and the tables and create a test column in there.
-Then it should print the test column in the console.
+Then, it should print the test column in the console.

-Database funktions need to be used with app context in this style:
+Database functions need to be used with app context in this style:
 with app.app_context():
     database.esim()